-Home » Recipes » Main Dish Recipes » Pork » Country Ham with Red Eye Gravy
+Home ยป Recipes ยป Main Dish Recipes ยป Pork ยป Country Ham with Red Eye Gravy

 Country Ham with Red Eye Gravy

-Country Ham with Red Eye Gravy is a southern staple breakfast recipe that starts with salty, dry cured ham.
+Country Ham with Red Eye Gravy is a Southern staple breakfast recipe that starts with salty, dry-cured ham.
 The gravy is flavored with strong black coffee and served over grits.

 I’m putting my southern roots in full view today and reaching way back into the past with this recipe.
 Back to something that was an ordinary, everyday part of life when I was a child – Country Ham with Red Eye Gravy.

-When I was growing up people didn’t let anything go to waste, even leftover coffee.
+When I was growing up, people didn’t let anything go to waste, even leftover coffee.
 And while it might sound strange to make gravy with coffee, it’s really quite good!

-I would be willing to bet that there’s no one who grew up in a rural area of the southeastern U.S. who doesn’t know what country ham and red eye gravy are.
+I would be willing to bet that there’s no one who grew up in a rural area of the southeastern U.S. who doesn’t know what country ham and red-eye gravy are.
 This was one of the most common breakfasts served in southern households for a very long time.

-🤔 What is Country Ham?
+What is Country Ham?

 I suppose the best known country hams are the Smithfield brand.
-They’re definitely good hams.
-A country ham is made from the shank portion, which is covered in salt and processed by dry-curing it over a long period of time.
-The end result has a strong salty, porky taste, a deep red color, and a chewy texture.
+They make really good hams.
+Country hams are made from the shank portion, which is covered in salt and processed by dry-curing it over a long period of time.

 I have very vague childhood memories of the adults doing the fall butchering.
 The most persistent of those memories is the smell of my grandparents’ smokehouse.